 We have introduced a novel viscoelastic model for representation of bending motion of different types of IEAPs.
 The two equivalent forms of the model were derived out of which the first one was demonstrated as part of a distributed electromechanical model.
 However, there is no reason to underestimate the alternative form of the model which allows the substitution of the charge with corresponding current for instance.

-Even though the model showed a good performance with the three actuators, there are still several currently ignored issues to examine:
+Even though the model showed a good performance with the three actuators, there are still several issues to be concerned about:

-In this model we assume constant resistance of the electrodes, still it is clear that the extension and compression of the electrodes may noticeably affect the resistance;
+the distributed electrical model assumes unvarying resistance of the electrodes, however, it may not be justified for all IEAP actuators e.g. for PPy actuators;

-The deformation is modeled in accordance to Hooke’s law and is not covering the creep and the permanent deformation occurring beyond the elastic limit.
+the deformation is modeled in accordance to Hooke’s law and is not covering the creep and the permanent deformation occurring beyond the elastic limit;

-Actually there are 3 elastic modulus and using one effective young modulus is appropriate only in the case of symmetric IEAP.
+using a single effective elastic modulus is appropriate only in the case of actuators with symmetric cross-section;

+Interestingly, the super capacitors, CPC sensors, and CPC actuators – all have the same design.
+While for actuators, the bending of the laminate is a desired feature, it is highly unwanted in the case of supercaps.
+We believe that the same model might also contribute while describing the unwanted behavior of supercaps.
+There is also certain similarity between the behavior of our model and the CPC sensor output.